Verryx-02/Personal-Projects/README.md

 - 👋 Hi, here you can find some university projects.

 P.S.
-I am Italian so, some of my projects are in Italian. (not RAM-USB) When I have time I will translate them into English so that they are understandable by everyone.
+I am Italian so, some of my projects are in Italian.
+When I have time I will translate them into English so that they are understandable by everyone.
 For now I have translated one of my projects.
 The images have writings in Italian because I am too lazy to regenerate the graphics.
 I prefer to use the time I have to study or do other projects.